EQCodes/cfg-groupproject/ProjectReport/ProjectReport.md

 <h2> 3.2 Requirements </h2>

 <p>When designing our web application we agreed on a set of features which would make up our Minimum Viable Product (MVP).
-We also included a number of extensions that we would have like to implement if time allowed.
+We also included a number of extensions that we would have liked to implement if time allowed.
 However, our MVP meets all the aims of the project.

 Features that we were successful in implementing:
 <ul>